-Assessing if the absence of single SMP regulation will lead to joint dominance allows NRAs to prevent the market from a clear market failure.
-This analysis seems similar to the analysis made by Competition Authorities in the case of a merger.
-The Competition Authority also assesses a hypothetical situation, namely whether there is a likelihood that the merger creates or enhances the possibility of coordinated effects.
-Based on the above we conclude that the type of evidence that NRAs can use in a non-regulated environment differs slightly from the evidence that Competition Authorities or NRAs in a regulated environment can use.
-Hence, it seems likely that the standard of proof that is being applied should not be different but that the type of proof that may be available may be different.
-In a regulated environment NRAs will have to rely more on expectations and economic reasoningthan in merger control.
-Notwithstanding this, for as long as hard, empirical data is available, reference should be made to such information and the way it may be interpreted for the purposes of an ex ante market analysis.
+Based on the above we conclude that the type of proof that NRAs can use in a regulated environment differs slightly from the evidence that Competition Authorities or NRAs in an unregulated environment can use.
+Hence, it seems likely that not so much the standard of proof that is being applied is or should be different but that the type of proof may be different.
+In a regulated environment NRAs will have to rely more on expectations and economic reasoning than on actual facts. (as in merger control).